The classification of 2-connected 7-manifolds: Abstract

 \section{Abstract}

-We present a classification theorem for closed smooth spin $2$-connected $7$-manifolds $M$.
+We present a comprehensive classification of closed smooth $2$-connected mani\-folds of dimension 7.
 This builds on the almost-smooth classification from the first author's thesis.
-The main additional ingredient is a generalisation of the Eells--Kuiper invariant for any closed spin $7$-manifold, regardless of whether the spin characteristic class $p_M \in H^4(M)$ is torsion.
-In addition we determine the inertia group of $2$-connected $M$ -- equivalently the number of oriented smooth structures on the underlying topological manifold -- in terms of $p_M$ and the torsion linking form.
+The main new ingredient is a generalisation of the Eells--Kuiper invariant that is defined for any closed spin \mbox{$7$-manifold} $M$, regardless of whether the spin characteristic class $p_M \in H^4(M)$ is torsion.

+We also determine the inertia group of $2$-connected~$M$---equivalently the number of oriented smooth structures on the underlying topological manifold---in terms of $p_M$ and the torsion linking form.